MeJI3a/Customer-Churn-Prediction-and-Analysis-Advance-Project/README.md

   - Built a Logistic Regression model using features like age, spending, and support calls.
   - Conducted feature engineering (spending segments, high support flags).
   - Exported model predictions and analyzed churn by various categories using Python visualizations.

-### 3. **Power BI Dashboard**
-A Power BI dashboard will be created to complement the analysis.
-It will feature:
-- Interactive filters for exploring churn trends.
-- Insights into subscription types, customer segments, and churn likelihood.
-- Visual representations of model predictions.

-**Power BI Analysis Link**: [Unknown]

 ---

 ## Key Steps